xye7ei/gllc/README.md

 n.s = a * a | a * n.s * a
 ```

-which although seems not totally ideal, but concise enough for practical use.
-More interesting here is that, `Parser` provides some policy of managing combinators within some namespaces (i.e. modularity), which can help a lot for the scalability of functionalities.
+which although seems not super ideal, but concise enough for practical use.
+More interesting here is, `Parser` provides extra policy of managing combinators within some namespaces, which can be potentially useful if you think about defining different grammars in separate modules and combining them together for use.
+Say you have a parser `n` and a parser `m`, you can now define a parser like `my_parser = n.s * m.t * n.w`.

 # Utilities